Sayed94h/app-theme/development-strategy.md

 __full user story description__

-As a visitor, I would like to........ and as a website owner or creator, I would like to............
+As a visitor, I would like to know which website I am visiting and as a website owner or creator, I would like to create a descriptive header for my webpage.

 ### Branch